tessel/t1-docs/README.md

 ## Firmata

-Converting between this API to Firmata:
+This API can be used as a front-end for remote protocols, such as Firmata:

 * bank.<b>setInput</b> / <b>setOutput</b> &rarr; firmata.<b>pinMode</b>
 * bank.<b>digitalWrite</b> &rarr; firmata.<b>digitalWrite</b>